zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

     return apply_fn
 </pre>

 There is a lot going on here.
-Let&#8217;s take it piece by piece.
+Let's take it piece by piece.

 One. `call()` is a higher order function.
 A higher order function takes a function as an argument, or returns a function.
 Or, like `call()`, it does both.